How to vote in Strictly Come Dancing 2020 online and by phone

 Costs vary – see the BBC’s Terms and Conditions for full details.

-Strictly Come Dancing continues Saturday at 7 pm and Sunday at 7.30pm on BBC One.
+Strictly Come Dancing continues Saturday at 6 pm on BBC One.
 Looking for something else to watch?
 Check out our TV Guide.